 To start, you’ll need to download Revu 2018 from our website and install it on your PC.
 During the installation, when Revu asks you to enter your serial number and product key, click Use as Trial.
-This will activate a 30-day trial of Revu, granting you access to all of the software’s features and functionality.
-Once the trial ends, Revu will automatically enter into View Mode.
+This will activate a 30-day trial of Revu, granting you full access to the software.
+Once the trial ends, Revu will automatically switch View Mode until a license key is purchased.
 You can also switch to View Mode at any time by clicking Revu > View Mode.

 Studio Sessions are for PDF-based online collaboration.
 While in a Studio Session, any user running in View Mode will have access to all of the markup and tool set features normally reserved for licensed users of Revu.
 This means that you can take measurements, add comments and place markups on PDFs to share your thoughts with others participating in the Studio Session with you.

 While in a Studio Session, there is no need to check files in and out.
 All you need to do is click on a PDF to open it, even if other users have the PDF opened.
 That is the beauty of Studio Sessions: real-time collaboration.
 All users in the Session markup the document, and everyone can see what others are adding or have added.
 There is also a Record that captures user activity, including the user name and what they added, modified or removed from the PDF.

 No. To preserve each user’s accountability, markups can only be edited or removed by the user who initially created them.